lirantal/daloradius/README.md

 * [daloRADIUS Issues](../../issues)

 # Copyright
-This repository is a fork of the original daloRADIUS, available in its [official repository](https://github.com/lirantal/daloradius), where you can find older releases, resources, and documentation.
+- [Filippo Lauria](https://github.com/filippolauria/), main mainter of this repository;

-I extend my gratitude to the original creator [Liran Tal](https://github.com/lirantal/), to [Miguel García](https://github.com/MiguelVis) and all contributors for their valuable work.
+- [Liran Tal](https://github.com/lirantal/), the original creator of daloRADIUS;
+- [Miguel García](https://github.com/MiguelVis) and all contributors for their valuable work.